blockapps/blockapps-rest/README.md

 function uploadContract(userName, password, contractName, args, txParams, node) { ...
 ```

-This is where the `scope promise-chaining` starts to come into play, allowing for a more declarative syntax:
+This is where the `scope promise-chaining` starts to come into play, allowing for a more declarative syntax.
+We can write out upload function as:

 ```javascript
 function addContract(userName, password, contractName, contractString) {